International Electrotechnical Commission: IEC standards

 The IEC cooperates closely with the International Organization for Standardization (ISO) and the International Telecommunication Union (ITU).
 In addition, it works with several major standards development organizations, including the IEEE with which it signed a cooperation agreement in 2002, which was amended in 2008 to include joint development work.

 IEC standards that are not jointly developed with ISO have numbers in the range 60000–79999 and their titles take a form such as IEC 60417: Graphical symbols for use on equipment.
 Following the Dresden Agreement with CENELEC the numbers of older IEC standards were converted in 1997 by adding 60000, for example IEC 27 became IEC 60027.
 Standards of the 60000 series are also found preceded by EN to indicate that the IEC standard is also adopted by CENELEC as a European standard; for example IEC 60034 is also available as EN 60034.

 Standards developed jointly with ISO, such as ISO/IEC 26300 (Open Document Format for Office Applications (OpenDocument) v1.0), ISO/IEC 27001 (Information technology, Security techniques, Information security management systems, Requirements) and ISO/IEC 17000 series, carry the acronyms of both organizations.
 The use of the ISO/IEC prefix covers publications from ISO/IEC Joint Technical Committee 1 – Information Technology, as well as conformity assessment standards developed by ISO CASCO (Committee on conformity assessment) and IEC CAB (Conformity Assessment Board).
 Other standards developed in cooperation between IEC and ISO are assigned numbers in the 80000 series, such as IEC 82045–1.

 IEC standards are also being adopted by other certifying bodies such as BSI (United Kingdom), CSA (Canada), UL and ANSI/INCITS (United States), SABS (South Africa), Standards Australia, SPC/GB (China) and DIN (Germany).
 IEC standards adopted by other certifying bodies may have some noted differences from the original IEC standard.

 Membership and participation

 A map of IEC membership as of April 2012:

-The IEC is made up of members, called national committees, and each NC represents its nation's electrotechnical interests in the IEC.
+The IEC is made up of members, called national committees (NCs), with only one NC for each member.
+Each NC represents its nation's electrotechnical interests in the IEC.
 This includes manufacturers, providers, distributors and vendors, consumers and users, all levels of governmental agencies, professional societies and trade associations as well as standards developers from national standards bodies.
 National committees are constituted in different ways.
 Some NCs are public sector only, some are a combination of public and private sector, and some are private sector only.
 About 90% of those who prepare IEC standards work in industry.
 IEC Member countries include: